steveshogren/hugo-blog/content/post/when-encapsulation.md

 allowing invalid states.
 That extra time and thought should only be spent when absolutely necessary.

-> Separation of concerns and encapsulation are different goals

-Separation of concerns (often referred to as Single Responsibility Principle) is an excellent tool for improving internal organization.
-Single Responsibility Principle reduces complexity by focusing each function to a single goal.
-Encapsulation is not the same thing as SRP.

 While appropriate for libraries and API boundaries, encapsulation is often misapplied to _internal code_ with _shared ownership_.
-We pretend that we cannot trust ourselves and our coworkers to know how to correctly use our models.
+We pretend that we cannot trust ourselves to correctly use our own domain models and that putting our logic inside a class will somehow protect it.
 This is silly.
 You and your coworkers all have access to the code, they can do _anything they want_.
+"Hiding" logic inside a class instead of putting in a pure function only makes it harder to test!